 Why do relationships come to an end?

 There are many reasons why couples fall out.
-Starting a relationship with someone for the wrong reasons, like marrying only for money is a more common pitfall than we care to admit and it can start the relationship on the wrong foot.
+Starting a relationship with someone for the wrong reasons, like marrying only for money, is a more common pitfall than we care to admit, and it can start the relationship on the wrong foot.

 Then, there is losing yourself in the relationship and having no life outside of the relationship.
-Having hobbies and friendships you share with your other half is a sign of a healthy relationship and so is maintaining the close friendships you had before the marriage and your hobbies.
+Having hobbies and friendships you share with your other half is a sign of a healthy relationship, and so is maintaining the close friendships you had before the marriage and your hobbies.

 Intimacy is another factor that tends to change over time.
 Even though the frequency and the way it’s expressed may vary, stay cautious that intimacy does not disappear altogether.
 If one partner has intimacy problems, the other partner may start feeling that they’re no longer interested in them.
-Losing your ability to communicate effectively with your partner and resolve conflicts lays in the core of a lot of separations.
+Losing your ability to communicate effectively with your partner and resolve conflicts lies at the core of a lot of separations.